Bioconductor/bioconductor.org/content/developers/bioccommits.md

 Project scope and goals will be discussed at the beginning of the event.

+Bioconductor is a mature, diverse, and well-maintained project with many different ways to contribute.
+Participants from all career stages and technical backgrounds are welcome, with the only requirements being a willingness to learn and work well in a collaborative environment.

+Hackathon goals can vary widely depending on project complexity, but in general working and tested R packages are the goal where applicable.
+Tangible contributions to repositories that can be clearly professionally communicated by participants will be the goal otherwise.

 ## Planned BiocCommit events

 ### Hackathon on spatial omics and image-derived data